Master of Arts in Clinical Mental Health Counseling (MHC)

 MHC Program Faculty

-Dr. Awa Jangha, Assistant Professor of Counselor Education
+Dr. Awa Jangha, Loise Henderson Wessendorff Assistant Professor of Spiritual Integration in Counseling

-Dr. Gena Minnix, Assistant Professor of Counselor Education
+Dr. Gena St. David, Assistant Professor of Counselor Education

 Dr. Stephanie Ramirez, Assistant Professor of Counselor Education

 MHC Program Admissions Criteria

 Entry-level admission criteria for the Master of Arts in Clinical Mental Health Counseling degree program include a completed application for admission, official transcripts with minimal GPA of 2.5 and undergraduate degree completion, and three (3) letters of recommendation.
 Applicants are further required to submit two written personal statements describing their learning and career goals, examples of their effectiveness in forming relationships and respect for cultural differences, and demonstrating their aptitude for graduate-level study.

 MHC Program Financial Aid Information